directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson31.md

 {{<card header="**1st script**">}}
 The photo shows an open office layout. <br/>
 On the left side in the front and the right side at the back, you've got rows of desks where employees are sitting at their assigned spots. <br/>
-The large, face-to-face tables are divided by low partitions.<br/>
+The large, front-facing desks are divided by low partitions.<br/>
 Every desk has a monitor, and you can see some folks working on laptops while others are using desktop computers. <br/>
 Some people's heads are down as they work, while others are on office phones or huddled together, collaborating on something as they look at a monitor. <br/>
 You can't see the people sitting behind the partitions in the right row. <br/>